 Black Student Wellness YouTube Playlist

 Featuring meditations and talks by Black counselors and therapists for Black students.
 Curated and collected by the CWC.

 UF Campus RESOURCES

-Black Affairs as part of MCDA, provides educational, cultural, social and leadership development opportunities to support the success of Black students at the University of Florida.
-For more than 40 years, Black Affairs (formerly the Institute of Black Culture) has been a home away from home for numerous students moving through the University of Florida and continues to function as a resource for all members of the university community.
+The Office of Black Student Engagement as part of CIME, provides educational, cultural, social and leadership development opportunities to support the success of Black students at the University of Florida.
+For more than 40 years, both it and the Institute of Black Culture have been a home away from home for numerous students moving through the University of Florida and they continue to function as a resource for all members of the university community.

 Black students Union (BSU) is an Organization and support system for Black students at UF.
 The organization grew into serving as a voice for issues affecting Black students on campus.

 UF's Anti-Racism website The purpose of this site is to keep our community up-to-date on the work taking place at all levels across the university to understand our past, address racism and promote equity.